+There have been two rounds of grant support for the self-employed: SEISS-1 and SEISS-2.
+The second of those (SEISS-2) was supposed to be the final grant.
+If you are eligible you should apply for this grant before applications close on 19 October 2020.

-There have been two rounds of grant support for the self-employed (SEISS-1 and SEISS-2) and the Chancellor has announced there will be two further SEISS grants, covering the six months from November 2020 to April 2021.
+On 24 September 2020 the Chancellor announced that there would be two more SEISS grants to help support the self-employed over the six months from November 2020 to April 2021.

-The third grant (SEISS-3) will be calculated at 40% of your average monthly profits, based on the same profit figures as were used to calculate the SEISS-1 and SEISS-2 grants.
+The third grant (SEISS-3) will be calculated at 20% of your average monthly profits, based on the same profit figures as were used to calculate the SEISS-1 and SEISS-2 grants.
 These were derived from your self-employed profits as reported on your tax returns for 2016/17 to 2018/19, or the portion of that period when you were self-employed.